fudge88/miumiu/TESTING.md

 - As a customer i would like a successful payment page with a summary of my order

 **_Tests_**
-- all information releevant to that order is visable
+- all information relevant to that order is visable
 - a button to redirect from that page
 - on larger screens the carousel is visable
 - carousel images redirect to the product detail page for the item clicked on
 - message to confirm this is a historic order
+- email sent to customer confirming purchase

 **_Results_**
-- test were fully functional on all devices used for testing, with various screen sizes.
+- most were fully functional on all devices used for testing, with various screen sizes.
+- however, the confirmation email failed to send.
+The problem lies with the webhooks, which
+are coded to send a confirmation email upon recipt of payment.
+The webhooks are
+currently failing as Stripe is unable to send errors to the console.
+The orders are being
+sent to the admin as required, and payments are being seen under 'webhooks' in Stripe/events.
+Because miumiu is not a live website, and actioning live payments, this doesnt majorly effect
+the running of the app.
+In a real life scenario this must be fixed as this would catch payment
+inturruptions and action the order giving further details of the event to the admin.
+A confirmation
+email would be sent to the customer maintaining the UX, and refering their product in recipet.
+Due to the time contraint i am unable to correct this at this time, however this will be
+looked into being fixed into the near future.

 <h5 id=profile></h5>